Local-first · zero install

-Get Started No sign-up No install
+Get Started No sign-up No install First note in 30 seconds

 One .md file, three modes